 Proving Wrongful Death

-The plaintiffs in a wrongful death lawsuit must also prove that the defendant had a duty to the victim and that a breach of that duty caused the passing of that person.
+The plaintiffs in a wrongful death lawsuit must also prove that the defendant had a duty to the victim and that a breach of that duty caused their death.
 An example of a breach of duty is the relationship between a doctor and a patient.
 The doctor has a duty to provide the patient with quality standard healthcare.
-A breach of duty occurs when that medical professional fails to provide quality medical care that results in the patient’s passing.
+A breach of duty occurs when medical professionals fail to provide quality medical care that results in the patient’s passing.

-In addition to the breach of duty, the plaintiffs must also prove that the responsible party’s negligence caused the passing of the victim, and that the passing resulted in damages to the surviving family members.
+In addition to the breach of duty, the plaintiffs must also prove that the responsible party’s negligence caused the victim’s passing.
+They must also prove that the passing resulted in damages to the surviving family members.
 Again, this is not always easy to prove, especially in claims against large corporations or healthcare agencies such as hospitals and nursing homes.

-Columbia Wrongful Death Lawyers at Chappell, Smith & Arden Advocate for Victims’ Families
+Columbia Wrongful Death Lawyers at Chappell Smith & Arden, P.A.
+Advocate for Victims’ Families

-If you or someone you know suspects that the passing of a loved one resulted from the negligence or recklessness of another, our wrongful death lawyers in Columbia at Chappell, Smith & Arden can help you seek justice.
+If you or someone you know suspects that the passing of a loved one resulted from the negligence or recklessness of another, our wrongful death lawyers in Columbia at Chappell Smith & Arden, P.A. can help you seek justice.
 Our legal team has extensive experience with pursuing wrongful death lawsuits against those responsible for the passing of a family member, and holds responsible parties liable for the damages suffered as a result of their death.
-Call us at 803-929-3600, or at 800-531-9780, or contact us online to schedule a consultation today.
+Call us at 866-881-8623, or contact us online to schedule a consultation today.

 Our offices are conveniently located in South Carolina serving clients in Lexington County, Richland County, Sumter County, Aiken County, Florence County, Lancaster County, York County, Orangeburg County, Kershaw County, and Newberry County, as well as the towns of Columbia, Lexington, Irmo, Chapin, Rock Hill, Sumter, Newberry, Florence, and Spartanburg.